An asymptotic expansion of the empirical angular measure for bivariate extremal dependence: Proof of Theorem

-For fixed $\theta$, these intervals cover $[0,x_p(\theta)]$, on which $y_p(x) \geq x\tan\theta$.
+where the intervals $I_\Delta(m,\theta)$ were defined in~\eqref{eq:I_intervals}.
+For fixed $\theta$, note that these intervals cover $[0,x_p(\theta)]$, on which $y_p(x) \geq x\tan\theta$.
 It follows that on an event whose probability tends to one, $V_{m,\Delta,\theta}^\pm$ is equal to the same expression as in its definition but with the numerator simplified to $z_{n,\theta}(x)$.
 In the following, we work with these simplified definitions.
-Moreover, we have the weak convergence
+Moreover, the weak convergence

-in the Banach space of bounded functions on the indicated domain.
-To see \eqref{eq:z_n_boundedness}, recall the definition of $z_{n,\theta}$ in ~\eqref{eq:def_z_n} and note that for any $\theta \in [0,\pi/4]$,
+holds in the Banach space of bounded functions on the indicated domain.
+To see~\eqref{eq:z_n_poids}, recall the definition of $z_{n,\theta}$ in ~\eqref{eq:def_z_n} and note that for any $\theta \in [0,\pi/4]$,